NajibHaidar/Different-NNs-on-Lorenz-Equations/README.md

 # Train the model
 train(modelESN, optimizer, loss_fn, nn_input_train, nn_output_train, n_epochs=100)
 ```

-The data is normalized, split into training and validation sets, and converted into PyTorch tensors.
-The loss function (MSE) and the optimizer (Adam) are defined, and the model is trained using the previously defined train function.
+After training, the ESN model is evaluated on the validation set, and the Mean Squared Error of the predictions is computed.
+The model is then used to forecast the dynamics of the Lorenz system for the new rho values of 17 and 35.
+The Mean Squared Error of these predictions gives an estimate of the model's predictive performance under unseen conditions.

 ```
 # Evaluate the model on the validation set